Table of Contents

 Section 2.
 The Union will have the same access to the University mail system as all other unions representing University employees.

 Section 3.
 Following ratification and approval by the parties, the University shall publish the Agreement on a designated website.

 Section 4.
 In accordance with University/Department policy on access, representatives of the UAW shall be permitted access to employees’ work spaces for the performance of official union business, provided the University policy shall be non-discriminatory and shall be enforced in a non-discriminatory manner.
 Union representatives will not engage in any disruption of University operations, interfere with the assignment and direction of employees, or in any way impede the discharge of any employee’s duties and responsibilities.

 Section 5.
+Union orientation is a part of the orientation and onboarding process for new ASEs.
 The Union shall be provided 30 minutes for Union orientation at any University, Hiring Unit, or Department wide orientation for new ASEs, to distribute materials, including Union membership application and dues deduction authorization.
-Such meetings shall not count toward the 220 hours expectation.
+Such meetings shall count toward the 220 hours expectation.
+Upon request from the Union and not more than once per quarter, departments will provide time and space for a 30-minute Union orientation with newly hired ASEs that have not previously attended a University, Hiring Unit or department wide orientation for new ASEs.
+Such orientation time shall count toward the 220 hour expectation or be paid according to the ASE’s hourly wage.
+Departments will encourage new ASEs to attend these orientations.
 The University and the Union shall meet semi-annually to discuss the efficacy of this provision.